mbasaglia/glaxnimate/docs/docs/contributing/scripting/index.md

 Here you can access the `glaxnimate` module and you have the global objects `window` and `document` defined.

+The console has a button to reload the script module, this means that if you make changes to a python module / script and want the change to take effect, you can click it and you'll see the up to date modules (instead of the version previously cached by Python).

+This also affects modules loaded for plugins.

 ## Plugins

 You can write plugins to perform common actions, add support for more file formats, and more.

 See [Plugins](/contributing/scripting/plugins.md) for a full description of the structure of a plugin.

+If you are developing a plugin, the easiest way to reload the modules when you make changes, is to click on *Reload Script Modules* in the script console.

 ## As a Python module